Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a system admin, I want to configure backup procedures so that I can protect against data loss.
 - As a system admin, I want to configure restore procedures so that I can restore lost data.
 - As a system admin, I want to manage system-level security settings so that I can protect the entire ConnText installation.
+- As a system admin, I want to create and delete server instances so that I can manage multiple ConnText deployments.
+- As a system admin, I want to configure instance settings so that I can customize the behaviour of each deployment.
+- As a system admin, I want to monitor system logs so that I can troubleshoot issues and ensure security.
+- As a system admin, I want to access audit logs so that I can track administrative actions and maintain accountability.